High Sun is an annual five day gathering of an ad hoc and constantly changing community of more or less like-minded souls.

 Will I need to spend lots of money at the camp?

 No. There are no concession stalls, shops or markets.
-Your evening meal and all events and attractions are included in the price of your booking.
-Bring food for breakfast and lunch or enough money to buy food for those meals from shops off-site.
+Bring food or enough money to buy food for those meals from shops off-site.
 There are no shops within walking distance of Ashlyn Wood.

 Can I bring my dog?

 Dogs, with the exception of guide dogs (by prior arrangement), are not permitted on site.

 Will I be able to charge my mobile phone?

 There is neither mains power nor a generator on site.
 If you need to recharge your phone then you can use your car battery.
 Alternatively, bring a charger pack.
 These packs can hold multiple charges.

 Yes, there is water on tap and it's safe to drink.